-Q1: When does the Hornaday Weekend take place?
+Q1: When does the Conservation Awards Weekend take place?

-A: The Hornaday Award Weekends take place twice a year.
+A: The Conservation Awards Weekends take place twice a year.
 Once in the Spring and once in the Fall.
 They are scheduled for the 3rd full weekend in April and 3rd full weekend in October.
-On-line registration opens a few weeks before the opening of the next session.
+On-line registration opens on Feb 1 and Aug 1 each year.

 Q2: Can you attend as a Troop?

 A: Yes, Troops are encouraged to attend and camp together.